brasse/post_receive_email.py/README.rst

 The script:

 * Always uses TLS when sending emails.
+* Sets the Reply-To header to the author of the commit.
 * Only handles commits.
 No effort has yet been made to handle merge commits.

 I will continue to develop this script as the need for more